triton-inference-server/fil_backend/README.md

 Before starting the server, you will need to set up a "model repository" directory containing the model you wish to serve as well as a configuration file.
-The FIL backend currently supports forest models serialized in XGBoost's binary format, XGBoost's JSON format, and Lightgbm's text format.
+The FIL backend currently supports forest models serialized in XGBoost's binary format, XGBoost's JSON format, and LightGBM's text format.
 See the following example directory structure for an XGBoost binary file:

 ```